Skip to main content

 This comparison allows for a categorization of each state, with categories based on recent editions of the model codes.
 Any code for which the Energy Index is not more than 1% higher than that of an IECC or Standard 90.1 edition is considered equivalent to that code edition.
 For states whose codes fundamentally differ from the national model codes, PNNL may consider analysis conducted by others as a basis for its categorization.

-Why not show EUI directly instead of an Energy Index relative to the 2006 IECC?
-There are two primary reasons.
+The Energy Index relative to the 2006 IECC is used instead of direct EUI for two primary reasons.
 First, the Index value is easier to interpret because it directly shows relative performance (i.e., as a fraction or percentage of the 2006 baseline).
 Second, the EUI values tend to change a bit from year to year (or quarter to quarter) due to improvements in the EnergyPlus simulation tool, bug fixes in DOE's simulation infrastructure, updated site-source conversion factors, differences in construction weighting factors, etc. Index ratios between a given code and the 2006 IECC tend to change much less in such situations, so they avoid the appearance of a state code's performance changing when the state didn't change its code.